core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Preserving Observations across Key Updates # {#preserving-observe}

-As defined in {{ssec-derive-ctx}}, once a peer has completed the KUDOS execution and successfully derived the new OSCORE Security Context CTX\_NEW, that peer normally terminates all the ongoing observations it has with the other peer {{RFC7641}}, as protected with the old Security Context CTX\_OLD.
+As defined in {{ssec-derive-ctx}}, once a peer has completed the KUDOS execution and successfully derived the new OSCORE Security Context CTX\_NEW, that peer normally terminates all the ongoing observations it has with the other peer {{RFC7641}}, as protected with the old OSCORE Security Context CTX\_OLD.

-This section describes a method that the two peers can use to safely preserve the ongoing observations that they have with one another, after having completed a KUDOS execution.
-In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, i.e., an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.
+This section describes a method that the two peers can use to safely preserve the ongoing observations that they have with one another, beyond the completion of a KUDOS execution.
+In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, i.e., against an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.

-The actual preservation of ongoing observations has to be agreed by the two peers at each execution of KUDOS that they run with one another, as defined in {{preserving-observe-signaling}}.
-If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, as defined in {{ssec-derive-ctx}}.
+The actual preservation of ongoing observations has to be agreed by the two peers at each execution of KUDOS that they run with one another, as defined in {{preserving-observe-management}}.
+If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, just as defined in {{ssec-derive-ctx}}.

-The following sections specify the different actions taken by the peer depending on whether it acts as client or server in an ongoing observation, as well as the signaling method used in KUDOS to agree on preserving the ongoing observations beyond the current KUDOS execution.

-\[ NOTE:
+\[

-This method may be of more general applicability, i.e, also in case an update of the OSCORE keying material is performed through a different means than KUDOS.
+NOTE: While a dedicated signaling would have to be introduced, this rationale may be of more general applicability, i.e., in case an update of the OSCORE keying material is performed through a different means than KUDOS.

 \]

-### Management of Observations
+### Management of Observations {#preserving-observe-management}

 As per {{Section 3.1 of RFC7641}}, a client can register its interest in observing a resource at a server, by sending a registration request including the Observe Option with value 0.

-If the server sends back a successful response also including the Observe Option, hence confirming that the observation has been registered, then the server registers it as an ongoing observation.
+If the server registers the observation as ongoing, the server sends back a successful response also including the Observe Option, hence confirming that an entry has been successfully added for that client.

-If the client receives back the successful response from the server, then the client likewise registers it as an ongoing observation.
+If the client receives back the successful response above from the server, then the client also registers the observation as ongoing.

-If, later on, the client is not interested in the observation anymore, it MUST NOT simply forget about it.
-Rather, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe Option with value 1 (see {{Section 3.6 of RFC7641}}).
+In case the client can ever consider to preserve ongoing observations beyond a key update as defined below, then the client MUST NOT simply forget about an ongoing observation if not interested in it anymore.
+Instead, the client MUST send an explicit cancellation request to the server, i.e., a request including the Observe Option with value 1 (see {{Section 3.6 of RFC7641}}).
 After sending this cancellation request, if the client does not receive back a response confirming that the observation has been terminated, the client MUST NOT consider the observation terminated.
 The client MAY try again to terminate the observation by sending a new cancellation request.

-In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve across the key update, then A explicitly indicates it by using the signaling approach embedded in KUDOS and defined in {{preserving-observe-signaling}}.
+In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve beyond the key update, then A can explicitly indicate its interest to do so.
+To this end, the peer A sets to 1 the bit "Preserve Observations", 'b', in the 'x' byte of the OSCORE Option value (see {{ssec-oscore-option-extensions}}), in the KUDOS message it sends to the other peer B.

+If a peer acting as responder receives the first KUDOS message with the bit 'b' set to 0, then the peer MUST set to 0 the bit 'b' in the KUDOS message it sends as follow-up, regardless of its wish to preserve ongoing observations with the other peer.

+If a peer acting as initiator has sent the first KUDOS message with the bit 'b' set to 0, the peer MUST ignore the bit 'b' in the follow-up KUDOS message that it receives from the other peer.

-After having successfully completed the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), if the other peer B has confirmed its interest in preserving those ongoing observations also by using the signaling approach defined in {{preserving-observe-signaling}}, then the peer A performs the following actions.
-This sequence of steps will allow the peer to "jump" over Partial IVs (PIVs) that are occupied and in use for ongoing observations.
+After successfully completing the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), both peers have expressed their interest in preserving their common ongoing observations if and only if the bit 'b' was set to 1 in both the exchanged KUDOS messages.
+In such a case, each peer X performs the following actions.

-1. For each still ongoing observation X that A has with B, such that A acts as client in X:
+1. The peer X considers all the still ongoing observations that it has with the other peer, such that X acts as client in those observations.
+If there are no such observations, the peer X takes no further actions.
+Otherwise, it moves to step 2.

-   a.
-The peer A considers all the OSCORE Partial IV values used in the Observe registration request associated with any of the still ongoing observations with the other peer B.
+2. The peer X considers all the OSCORE Partial IV values used in the Observe registration request associated with any of the still ongoing observations determined at step 1.

-   b.
-The peer A determines the value PIV\* as the highest OSCORE Partial IV among those considered at the previous step.
+3. The peer X determines the value PIV\* as the highest OSCORE Partial IV value among those considered at step 2.

-   c.
-In the Sender Context of the OSCORE Security Context shared with the other peer B, the peer A sets its own Sender Sequence Number to (PIV\* + 1), rather than to 0.
+4. In the Sender Context of the OSCORE Security Context shared with the other peer, the peer X sets its own Sender Sequence Number to (PIV\* + 1), rather than to 0.

+As a result, each peer X will "jump" beyond the OSCORE Partial IV (PIV) values that are occupied and in use for ongoing observations with the other peer where X acts as client.

+Note that, each time it runs KUDOS, a peer must determine if it wishes to preserve ongoing observations with the other peer or not, before sending its KUDOS message.

-Note that when running KUDOS the peer must determine if it wishes to preserve ongoing observations or not.
-Input to this decision can be an understanding on the peer that its value for PIV\* begins to come close to the maximum possible PIV it can use.
-In such case it may choose to re-run KUDOS without preserving observations in order to "start over" from a fresh fully unused PIV space.
-In addition application specific policies can have influence on the decision to preserve observations or not.
+To this end, the peer should also assess the new value that PIV\* would take after a successful completion of KUDOS, in case ongoing observations with the other peer are going to be preserved.
+If the peer considers such a new value of PIV\* to be too close to the maximum possible value admitted for the OSCORE Partial IV, then the peer may choose to run KUDOS with no intention to preserve its ongoing observations with the other peer, in order to "start over" from a fresh, entirely unused PIV space.

-### Signaling to Preserve Observations # {#preserving-observe-signaling}

-When performing KUDOS, a peer can indicate to the other peer its interest in  preserving the ongoing observations that they have with one another and are bound to the OSCORE Security Context to renew.
-This is signaled by using the extended OSCORE Option shown in {{fig-oscore-option}} and included in a KUDOS message, specifically by setting to 1 the bit "Preserve Observations", 'b', in the 'x' byte contained in the OSCORE Option (see {{ssec-oscore-option-extensions}}).
+Application policies can further influence whether attempting to preserve observations beyond a key update is appropriate or not.

 ## Retention Policies # {#ssec-retention}